professorsugoi/Deploy-Astro-Neocities/README.md

 - Name: NEOCITIES_AP_TOKEN
 - Secret: `ENTER YOUR API KEY HERE`

----
+## Optional

-(Optional) Enable permissions for Github Actions to write to your repo _in addition_ to deploying to Neocities.
+Enable permissions for Github Actions to write to your repo _in addition_ to deploying to Neocities.

 ```
 Settings > Actions > General